 Cortisol burning exercise – walks / bike ride / trampoline park/ skate park twice a day.
 Otherwise, we have huge wobbles.

-8. And finally – ask for help if you need it – take support from friends, family and support groups.
+7. And finally – ask for help if you need it

 Don’t leave it until it’s hard.
 Always try to tag in with ‘your tribe’.